Indre-V/animation-quiz/README.md

 ### Player Scores

-Local storage feature has been introduced to store top 5 player scores.
-When the button is clicked.
-The cores are displayed in the alert.
+Local storage feature has been introduced to store top 5 the most recent player scores.
+When the button is clicked, the scores are displayed in the alert.

 <details><summary><b>Player Scores View/b></summary>